St. Dunstan's Window

 Thomas More and Family Window

-Sir Thomas More, Chancellor of England Alice, his wife Margaret More, his daughter William Roper, son-in-law Cecily, More's daughter Grocyn, More's tutor Erasmus, his friend John Colet, Dean of St. Paul's & friend St. John Fisher, Bishop of Rochester Queen Catherine, wife of Henry VIII Thomas More, the Scholar Thomas More, the Churchman Thomas More, the Martyr Cromwell, subsequent Chanellor Wolsey, Cardinal and Archbishop of York Armorial Group The Angus Dei and Gifts of the Holy Spirit Armorial Group St. Thomas More Church, Kansas City Chelsea Old Church St. Thomas More Church, Vienna, Austria More's house at Chelsea The Tower of London Inscription Inscription The Duke of Norfolk Inscription Inscription Inscription
+Sir Thomas More, Chancellor of England Alice, his wife Margaret More, his daughter William Roper, son-in-law Cecily, More's daughter Grocyn, More's tutor Erasmus, his friend John Colet, Dean of St. Paul's & friend St. John Fisher, Bishop of Rochester Queen Catherine, wife of Henry VIII Thomas More, the Scholar Thomas More, the Churchman Thomas More, the Martyr Cromwell, subsequent Chancellor Wolsey, Cardinal and Archbishop of York Armorial Group The Agnus Dei and Gifts of the Holy Spirit Armorial Group St. Thomas More Church, Kansas City Chelsea Old Church St. Thomas More Church, Vienna, Austria More's house at Chelsea The Tower of London Inscription Inscription The Duke of Norfolk Inscription Inscription Inscription

 Sir Thomas More, Chancellor of England